andreiolaru-ro/FLASH-MAS/notes.md

 TODO
 ----
-* actually support category properties
+* implement description of not-pre-defined categories
   * can we specify category properties in the XML?

 * check duplicate names for identifiable entities / check identifiables
 * check if in the end unique entities are unique